kwabenasapong/openpl/blog/openlp-22-released.rst

 1. Live Backgrounds does not work on Windows and Mac OS X
 2. Playback of linked audio does not work on Mac OS X
+3. OpenLP on Linux will not start up if VLC is not installed.
+Simply install VLC to get around this problem.

 We plan to fix these issues in OpenLP 2.4.
 We're moving to a faster release cycle, which means that OpenLP 2.4 should be released in 6 to 12 months from now.